Gezzus1703/Gezzus1703/README.md

 # Hi, I'm Michał

+Online you can also find me as **Gezzus1703**.
 I'm 22 years old and based in Rzeszów, Poland.

-I'm an economics student interested in data analysis, SQL, Power BI and Excel.
+I'm currently studying economics and developing my skills in data analysis, SQL, Power BI and Excel.
 I have always been interested in data and the process of turning raw information into something clear, useful and easier to understand.
-In my portfolio projects, I practice the full analytics workflow: importing data, cleaning it, preparing analysis tables and creating dashboards.

-I am mostly self-taught.
-A large part of my knowledge comes from tutorials, online courses and learning materials created by people working in the data field.
-I try to combine that with my own practice by building projects from start to finish.
+Most of my learning has been self-directed.
+I use tutorials, online courses and materials created by people working in the data field, and then try to apply that knowledge by building practical projects from start to finish.

 ## Contact